terenceza/LogisticRgression-Training/README.md

 Note:
 - the logarithmic function used to compute the cost is bottleneck.
 Next step is to integrate the Floating Point IP provided by Vivado
-- optimization needed to be done with quantization to reduce memory consumption ( more efficient ap_fixed )
+- optimization needed to be done with quantization to reduce memory consumption ( more efficient ap_fixed ).
+Quantization will help reducing the number of bits needed to represent the weights, increasing performance, saving memory and power consumption, without affecting the outcome of the learning process